 While you can reduce the chances of trace THC in your CBD products, you still need to know how much THC is required before it shows on a drug test.
 Drug tests will look for THC or THC-COOH which is its main metabolite.
 Federal workplace drug testing does have a cut-off value for both these elements to avoid trace amounts causing a positive test.

 Urine tests are the most common and they have a trigger limit of 50 nanograms per milliliter of THC-COOH.
 The detection window will vary depending on the frequency of use and the dose taken.
-Use of CBD products with small trace amounts of THC should not provide enough THC for a positive test.
+The use of CBD products with small trace amounts of THC should not provide enough THC for a positive test.
 However, this will depend on the frequency of use.

 CBD will not show up on drug tests because these tests are not looking for the compound.
 It is possible to have a positive drug test if there is enough THC in the CBD products.
 As these products are not fully regulated, there is no way to tell the exact amount of THC in them.
 To avoid THC as much as possible, you should look at CBD isolate products from a reliable manufacturer.